daattali/beautiful-jekyll/about.md

 ### Q: Will there be a Fur Squared in 2021?

 Yes\!
-Fur Squared 2021 will be happening on February 26th-28th in a new, completely virtual format. **(DO NOT SHOW UP AT THE HOTEL\!)**
+Fur Squared 2021 will be happening on February 26th-28th in a new and completely virtual format. **(DO NOT SHOW UP AT THE HOTEL\!)**

 ### Q: Why is Fur Squared virtual?